 Another trial, published in the April 2009 issue of Bioscience, Biotechnology, and Biochemistry is among the most significant vinegar studies to date.
 It found that consuming 1 to 2 tablespoons of vinegar each day leads to modest weight loss and lower triglyceride levels after a few months, but the study only covered 175 obese participants.

-As the Harvard Chan School points out, existing research does not back up vinegar as a treatment for digestion issues, coughs, chronic disease of the disinfecting of wounds.
+As the Harvard School of Public health highlights, existing research does not back up vinegar as a treatment for digestion issues, coughs, chronic disease of the disinfecting of wounds.

 - Harvard T.H.
 Chan School of Public Health: "Vinegar"